dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 A data update file despite containing reimbursement information for two additional years (2020-2021) has considerably fewer entries compared to an old file.
 This in part is due to the removal of rows with missing information (rows with missing full dates were removed).

+Kela purchases files for years 2020 and 2021 were separate for each month of the year (12 files per year).
+During processing 12 files per year were aggregated into a single file per year.

 # Detailed longitudinal pre-processing

 Here detailed longitudinal files are formed from all registers which are included in endpoint generation.